QualiTorque/qualitorque.github.io/docs/getting-started/Resources Inventory.md

 ## Adding a Cloud Account

 To begin using Torque Resources Inventory, you must connect your cloud account.
-Currently, AWS and Azure clouds are supportsd.
+Currently, AWS and Azure clouds are supported.
 Follow these steps to add your Azure subscription:

 ### Prerequisites